What is the purpose of

 figures closely associated with banking.
 His mural, he says, was about “class

-”, and the figures depicted included both “Jewish and white Anglos”.
+and privilege”, and the figures depicted included both “Jewish and white Anglos”.
 The fact that

 he included famous bankers like the Rothschilds (Jewish) and the Rockefellers